gkikola/optionpp/README.md

 Option++ depends only on the C++ Standard Library.
 To compile and use Option++, your compiler must support C++11 features.
-Unfortunately, Option++ cannot be used (without some modification) in projects that require compatibility with older compilers.
+Unfortunately, Option++ is not designed for projects that require compatibility with older compilers.

 Setup